awsdocs/amazon-kendra-developer-guide/doc_source/searching-example.md

 ## Prerequisites<a name="searching-prerequisites"></a>

-To run this example, you need to:
+To run this example, you must:
 + Set up permissions\.
 For more information, see [IAM access roles for Amazon Kendra](iam-roles.md)\.
 + Set up the AWS CLI\.
 For more information, see [Setting up the AWS CLI](aws-kendra-set-up-aws-cli.md)\.
 + Create a data source and index\.
 For more information, see [Getting started with an S3 bucket \(Console\)](gs-console.md)\.